-- We comply with the provisions of the Higher Education Act, the Truth in Lending Act, and all applicable consumer lending laws.
+- We comply with the provisions of the Truth in Lending Act, Equal Credit Opportunity Act, Higher Education Act and all other applicable consumer lending laws.

 - We have adopted a set of affirmative, responsible lending principles designed to help us fulfill our vision.

 - We have defined our practices when conducting our education finance business, and have adopted the Responsible Lending Principles for Education Financing.

 Wells Fargo, through its Education Financial Services division (hereinafter referred to as "Wells Fargo"), has a history since 1968 of providing high quality private student loan products and customer services.
 We are proud of the millions of customers who we have helped to achieve their dream of higher education over the years.
 We are proud of the many benefits our products provide and will continue to present ourselves to students, families and schools as an industry leader in sound and ethical business practices, including fair and responsible lending.
 We also believe in attracting customers through the quality of our products and services and in conducting our business in a way that complies with the letter and spirit of the law.
 To that end, we have adopted the Responsible Lending Principles for Education Financing below.